 General Finishes White Undercoat is similar to General Finishes Sanding Sealer with the addition of white colorant to provide a primer undercoat for white/off-white wood finishes.
 The high solids facilitate a fast film build and sand easily.
 Use as a basecoat for pigmented acrylic finishes.
 It dries tack-free in 10-20 minutes.
 Particularly effective on MDF.

-General Finishes White Undercoat should only be applied over raw wood and MDF as an undercoat for White Poly and light-colored paints.
+General Finishes White Undercoat canbe applied over raw wood MDF, existing finishes and as an undercoat for White Poly and light-colored paints.
 It acts as a physical barrier rather than a chemical barrier.
 For woods that exhibit tannin bleed-through, we recommend General Finishes Stain Blocker.

 Enduro White Undercoat Application Steps